MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 OA: Next record, we haven't decided on the concept, I don't know, do you have any ideas for a concept, a good concept?
 {: .interviewee }

-AG: Well, if you guys are into science there's that show [Fringe&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Fringe_(TV_series)).
-There's all sorts of odd topics or [X-Files&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/The_X-Files), you could look at extraterrestrial type things...
+AG: Well, if you guys are into science there's that show [Fringe&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Fringe_(TV_series)).
+There's all sorts of odd topics or [X-Files&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/The_X-Files), you could look at extraterrestrial type things...
 {: .interviewer }

 OA: Whoa... [laughs]
 {: .interviewee }

 AG: Or some of the ideas behind quantum physics, like given an infinite amount of time you have an infinite probability that certain odd things could happen... and odd things happen all the time.
 Media is everywhere now so strange things are reported all the time.
-There's that show [Stranger Things&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Stranger_Things_(TV_series)) on Netflix that's kind of taking off.
+There's that show [Stranger Things&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Stranger_Things_(TV_series)) on Netflix that's kind of taking off.
 There's a societal or cultural fascination with inexplicable things.
 I think that's interesting.
 {: .interviewer }

 OA: Do you think we're alone out here or do you think there are extraterrestrial beings?